LeetCodes/viewport-glitcher/README.md

 - Let user drag and select a portion of the viewport to screenshot and glitch
 - Right-click on an element/picture in the browser to glitch
+- Save the file instead of opening in a new tab?

 # FAQ